 The Trust welcomes responsible dog owners.
 Please:

 - keep your dog on a lead at all times to avoid disturbance to livestock and/or wildlife including ground nesting birds.
 Most of our sites host skylarks during the breeding season – these are red listed birds at risk and it is a criminal offence to disturb or harm them.

-- ensure that the sheep and lambs, which are a vital part of our conservation management programme, are not worried by your dog.
-You will find them grazing in the fields at Bloodgate Hill Fort, Caistor Roman Town, Middleton Mount and Tasburgh Enclosure during the summer months.
-You will find cows grazing on the main field at St Benet’s Abbey.
+- ensure that the sheep and lambs, which are a vital part of our conservation management programme, are not worried by your dog where they are permitted.
+You will find them grazing in the fields at Caistor Roman Town, Middleton Mount and Tasburgh Enclosure during the summer months.

 - clear up after your dog – this is important as many children visit our sites and livestock is present on others.